mblayman/mattlayman.com/content/understand-django/2021-01-06-serving-static-files.md

     their browser will keep it
     for a long time
     and never need to download it again.
-    This can reused every time the user visits a page in your app.
+    This can be reused every time the user visits a page in your app.
 * If we ever change `site.css`,
     then the deployment process can generate a new file